 - Market share of the largest Medicare Advantage insurer in each state (PDF)

-Using novel 2020 data on commercial drug coverage lives based on five PBM functions, this PRP titled Competition in Commercial PBM markets and Vertical Integration of Health Insurers with PBMs (PDF) presents a descriptive analysis of PBM markets and the provision of PBM services to health insurers.
+Using novel 2020 and 2021 data on commercial drug coverage lives and the PBMs used by insurers to perform five PBM functions, this paper titled Competition in Commercial PBM markets and Vertical Integration of Health Insurers with PBMs: 2023 Update (PDF) presents a descriptive analysis of PBM markets and the provision of PBM services to health insurers.
 It reports the ten largest commercial PBMs and drug insurers in the U.S. at the national level.
-The paper also presents the two largest PBM market shares and the concentration levels (HHIs) for all state- and MSA-level markets.
+The paper also summarizes concentration levels (HHIs) in state- and MSA-level PBM markets and presents the two largest PBM market shares and HHIs for all state-level markets.
 Finally, it quantifies the extent of vertical integration of health insurers with PBMs.

 Key findings from the paper include:

-- At the national level, the top four PBMs provide rebate negotiation for a collective 66% of commercial drug lives.
+- At the national level in 2021, the top four PBMs [Express Scripts, OptumRx, CVS Health (owner of CVS Caremark and Aetna Pharmacy Management) and Prime Therapeutics] provided rebate negotiation services for a collective 68% of commercial drug lives.
+Express Scripts was the largest with a 21% share.
 The results are similar for retail network management and claims adjudication.

-- For the other two PBM functions—formulary management and benefit design—about 37% of drug lives are managed by insurers “in house.”
+- For the other two PBM functions—formulary management and benefit design—about 36% of drug lives are managed by insurers “in house.”
+For the first three PBM functions (above), about 1% to 3% of lives are managed in house.

-- At the national level, 69% of commercial drug lives are with a vertically integrated insurer.
-Although the averages across states and MSAs are slightly lower (63% and 65%), there is wide variation among states and MSAs.
+- At the national level, 70% of commercial drug lives are with a vertically integrated insurer.
+Although the averages across states and MSAs are slightly lower (63% and 65%), in some states/MSAs only around 5% of lives are vertically integrated while in others almost all are.

 AMA conducted analyses (see below) of the likely impact that the blocked Anthem-Cigna and Aetna-Humana mergers would have had on commercial markets and of the Aetna-Humana merger on Medicare Advantage markets.
 The analyses found that each of the mergers would have likely been anticompetitive in numerous markets across the U.S.